secondparty/dipper/README.md

 ### Sample Results

-In local tests of parsing about 500 lines of YAML, Dipper parses through it in less than half of the time of what SPYC and Symfony are doing:
+In local tests of parsing about 500 lines of YAML, Dipper parses through it in less than half of the time of what SPYC and Symfony are doing.
+Below are average render times over 250 iterations of each script parsing the same file.

 ```
-Dipper:    9.018ms
+SPYC:     21.541ms   - the default Statamic parser
-SPYC:     22.336ms
+Symfony:  23.899ms
-Symfony:  25.732ms
+Dipper:    8.696ms
 ```

 And while yes, these are *milliseconds*, every little bit counts.